-Today, the Financial Services Institute (FSI), the only trade association that solely advocates for independent financial services firms and independent financial advisors, officially endorsed Kovack Securities’ Co-Founder & President Brian Kovack for the Mid-Size Firm seat on the FINRA Board of Governors.
-Brian currently serves as a FINRA governor and is running for a second term.
-The election for this position will take place on August 28 at the FINRA annual meeting.
+Today, the Financial Services Institute (FSI), the only trade association that solely advocates for independent financial services firms and independent financial advisors, officially endorsed Kovack Securities’ Co-Founder & President Brian Kovack for the FINRA Mid-Size Board seat.
+The election for this position will take place at the annual meeting of FINRA firms at the end of July.

-Dale Brown, FSI’s President & CEO, said: “We are very pleased to endorse Brian for the second time for this important position.
-Being the owner of an independent firm brings a unique perspective to the Board of Governors.
-Over the last three years, tapping into his experience of running a family-owned business, Brian has represented the industry well and helped FINRA move in the right direction.
-We strongly urge all eligible firms to vote for Brian for a second successful term.”
+Dale Brown, FSI’s President & CEO, said: “We are very pleased to endorse Brian for this important position.
+Having an owner of an independent firm on the FINRA Board is critical for our industry.
+Brian will bring the invaluable experience of running a family-owned firm and a track record of service and leadership in the industry to the FINRA Board.
+We strongly urge all firms to vote for Brian – he will be a tremendous representative for our industry.”

 In addition to his experience as Co-Founder and President of Kovack Securities, Mr. Kovack’s extensive background includes serving on the NASD Board of Governors and the FINRA Interim Board of Governors as a mid-size firm representative in 2006.
-He also served a three-year term on the FINRA District 7 Committee, as well as a one-year term on the FINRA Regulatory Advisory Committee in 2013.
+He also recently completed a three-year term on the FINRA District 7 Committee, and served a one-year term on the FINRA Regulatory Advisory Committee in 2013.
 In addition, he has served as a FINRA Dispute Resolution arbitrator since 2003, and in 2004 completed the FINRA Institute at Wharton Program, where he earned the Certified Regulatory and Compliance Professional (CRCP) designation.
 He also maintains Series 7, 24, 27, 53, 63 and 65 licenses.

 Mr. Kovack holds a Bachelor of Science in Finance from the University of Florida and obtained Master of Accounting and Juris Doctorate (J.D.) degrees from Nova Southeastern University.
 He has been a Member of the Florida Bar and American Bar Association since 2000.